Jylpah/multilevellogger/README.md

 # MultiLevelLogger

 `MultiLevelLogger` is a Python `logging.Logger` that simplifies setting log formats for different log levels.
-Log records with level `logging.ERROR` or higher are printed to STDERR bu default.
+Log records with level `logging.ERROR` or higher are printed to STDERR by default.
 Motivation for the class has been the use of `logging` package for CLI verbosity control (`--verbose`, `--debug`):

 1. Define shortcuts for printing different level information instead of using `print() `: